abhisrkckl/abhisrkckl.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
-I am an astrophysicist at National Centre for Radio Astrophysics in Pune.
+I am a Postdoctoral Fellow at [National Centre for Radio Astrophysics](http://www.ncra.tifr.res.in/ncra/main) in Pune, India.
+I am a member of the Indian Pulsar Timing Array collaboration and the [International Pulsar Timing Array](http://ipta4gw.org/) consortium.
+I did my PhD from [Tata Institute of Fundamental Research](https://main.tifr.res.in/) in Mumbai, India.
+My research focuses on nanohertz gravitational wave astronomy using Pulsar Timing Arrays.
-I am interested in gravitational waves and pulsars.
+I am especially interested in astrophysical sources of nanohertz gravitational waves, pulsar timing, and developing software for astrophysical applications.